rodnoycry/delivery-website/README.md

 - Proceed to order details and send the order
 - Authenticate and view your order status
 - Admin panel with the following features:
-  - Authentication to the admin panel with any Google account
   - View orders that users have sent
   - Mark orders as done or return orders to active state
   - Real-time editing of items, banners, and promos on the website